 I’ve applied to sponsor someone outside Canada.
 What happens next?

-Once you've sent in your application, Immigration, Refugees and Citizenship Canada (IRCC) contacts you by email or by mail using Canada Post to say they have your application.
+Once you've sent in your application, Immigration, Refugees and Citizenship Canada (IRCC) contacts you by mail or email to say they have your application.
 Make sure IRCC has your most current email address or mailing address.

 If your application is not ready for processing

 IRCC will send your application back to you if:

 - you used outdated forms or the wrong forms,

 - you did not include all the required information, or

 - you have not paid the required fees.

 If IRCC returns your application, you have to correct the problems and send it back.